 In order to connect all these grand boulevards, large roundabouts were constructed to connect the streets in a star pattern.

-The most famous of the Parisian roundabouts is of course the Arc de Triomphe, which connects 12 different boulevards together.
+The most famous of the Parisian roundabouts is of course the Place Charles de Gaulle Etoile with the Arc de Triomphe, which connects 12 different boulevards together.

 19. Surrounding parks

 Along with these rambling boulevards and beautiful architecture, Napoleon III also ordered the construction of four large new parks at each end of the city:

 - Bois de Boulogne in the west in the 16th arrondissement

 - Bois de Vincennes in the east in the 12th arrondissement